Here are some frequently asked questions about our organization and information about how you can get involved!

 There are five components to the first aid exams.
 All of these exams must be successfully completed before proceeding to the on-snow training.

-• Written Exam: A 100 question, multiple choice, exam on the Canadian Ski Patrol First Aid manual content.
+• Written Exam: An 80 question, multiple choice, exam on the Canadian Ski Patrol First Aid manual content.

 • CPR/AED Exam: A 20-question multiple choice exam.

-• Diagnostic Exam: This is a real-time evaluation of your patient assessment skills, diagnosis of the problem and how you would treat the patient.
+• Diagnostic Exam: A real-time evaluation of your patient assessment skills, diagnosis of the problem and how you would treat the patient.

 • Skills: A series of practical assessments of your first aid skills (splinting, bandaging, etc.).